The Element Cup is the latest special league occurring in the Go Battle League of Pokémon Go.

 If you are going to include it in your selection, then you must ensure it knows attacks from both types, which can be ideally achieved by utilizing the double Charged attack threat of Bubble Beam and Thunderbolt.

-Slugma weaknesses: Ground, rock and water-types
+Slugma weaknesses: Ground, Rock, Water

 Slugma is a useful choice for the Element Cup not because of its fire-type moves, but because of its rock-type moves.